dumpstate/mainjs/README.md

 })
 ```

 The application declares two entrypoints, `webserver` and a `worker`.
 The values of the configuration object are paths to actual nodejs scripts, relative to current working directory.
+The target scripts are expected to export `start` function of interface `() => any`.

 Once compiled and run: